 In June 2020, a joint statement was published between our Students’ Union, Trade Unions UCU and Unison, colleague networks and the University.
 It stated our clear support for Black Lives Matter and our stance against racism in all its forms.
 More broadly, the statement reflects our enduring commitment to equity, diversity and inclusion at Westminster.

-The lesbian, gay, bisexual, transgender and queer plus staff network is here to support and represent LGBTQ staff at Westminster.
+The Q+ Network is here to support and represent LGBTQ staff at Westminster.
 We are committed to raising LGBTQ visibility on campus and promoting the wealth of queer work (academic and otherwise) happening at the University.

 In the past we have worked with the University on LGBT equality and diversity policy, and with the Students’ Union LGBTI+ Society around campus safety.
 We have also held socials, film screenings, talks and network outings.
 The network is in regular contact with other London universities' LGBT networks to share information about news and events.